League of Ireland Premier Division: Competition format

 A promotion and relegation system has existed between the Premier Division and the League of Ireland First Division since 1985–86.
 The bottom team in the Premier Division is relegated, and the second-from-bottom plays the second-from-top of the First Division for the final spot in the Premier Division.
 In 1992–93 a promotion/relegation play-off was also introduced.
-The bottom team in the Premier Division is relegated, and the second-from-bottom plays the second-from-top of the First Division for the final spot in the Premier Division.

 In 2008 Cobh Ramblers were relegated directly from the Premier Division to the 2009 A Championship after they failed to obtain a First Division license.
 In 2017, to even up the numbers of clubs in the Premier Division and First Division to 10 teams each, the bottom three Premier League teams were relegated and only the First Division champion were promoted.

 Current season

-2023 season
+2026 season

-Ten clubs will compete in the 2023 League of Ireland Premier Division, with one promoted from the First Division:
+Ten clubs are due to compete in the 2026 League of Ireland Premier Division, with one promoted from the First Division: